What is Payback Period?

 Next, the “Unrecovered Amount” represents the negative balance in the year preceding the year in which the cumulative net cash flow of the company exceeds zero.

 And this amount is divided by the “Cash Flow in Recovery Year”, which is the amount of cash produced by the company in the year that the initial investment cost has been recovered and is now turning a profit.

-First, we’ll calculate the payback period under the non-discounted approach.
-The two assumptions are as follows.
+First, we’ll calculate the metric under the non-discounted approach using the two assumptions below.